 Sir David Cooksey Fellowship in Healthcare Translation

-Edward's research portfolio is centred on the use of digital technology in medicine.
-His primary research interests are standards for the architecture of digital systems and software application development for enhancement of data collection and information dissemination, with a primary aim to improve cost, impact on analytics and adoption.
+Edward Meinert is a Chartered Engineer specialising in digital strategy and software engineering.
+Edward's research is centred on the use of digital technology in medicine.
+His primary research interests include robotic process automation in digital health systems and software application development for enhancement of data collection and information dissemination, with a primary aim to improve cost, impact on analytics and adoption.
 He is particularly interested in applications to novel regulatory and therapeutic contexts, such as adaptive and long-term trials focused on preventive medicine, where there are significant opportunities to derive insight from improved data analytics and where standards are yet to be established.

 European Institute for Innovation and Technology (EIT) Health, Higher Education Funding Council for England (HEFCE), NHS England, European Institute for Innovation and Technology (EIT) Digital

 Digital Education in Health Professions: The Need for Overarching Evidence Synthesis

 Car J. et al, (2019), Journal of Medical Internet Research